How to add style category and standard processes?

 Changing Standard Process time

-Changing the standard process time will update the efficiencies for the last three months, regardless of whether the production order was completed or not.
+Changing the standard operation time will update efficiencies for the selected period, up to a maximum of one previous month, regardless of whether the production order has been completed or not.

-The system recalculates efficiencies based on all processes completed in the last three months and applies the new standard process time.
-However, the detailed cost and duration records of past processes remain unchanged.
+The system recalculates efficiencies based on all operations performed during the selected period and applies the new standard time.
+However, the cost and duration details for operations prior to the adjustment period will not be modified.

 Additional Features:

-The sort order of standard processes can be changed, which helps in viewing reports and when adding standard processes to styles later on.
+- The order of standard operations can be changed, which helps in report display and when adding standard operations to styles later.

-Process combinations can be created, allowing you to group specific processes together, which simplifies the process selection when adding them to styles.
+- Operation groups can be created, allowing you to group specific operations together, simplifying operation selection when adding them to styles.

 This guide is structured to help users understand the key concepts and steps needed to add processes into our system accurately and effectively.
 By the end of this guide, you'll have a clear understanding of the difference between style categories ...